 More exterior views:

 1917 - Putting up the letters for the theatre's inaugural attraction, "Garden of Allah."
-Thanks to intrepid researcher Ken McIntyre for finding the photo for a post on the Facebook page Photos of Los Angeles.
+Thanks to intrepid researcher Ken McIntyre for finding the photo for a post for the private Facebook group Photos of Los Angeles.

 1917 - The Rialto shortly after the opening.
 The photo appeared with the June 23 Moving Picture World article that described the theatre's debut.
 Thanks to Brooklyn-based theatre historian Cezar Del Valle for finding the article for a post on his Theatre Talks blog.